Where's the cheapest gas in Omak? - NewsBreak

 Where's the cheapest gas in Omak?

-(OMAK, WA) Gas prices vary across in the Omak area, but if you’re willing to head for the cheapest station, you could be saving up to $0.05 per gallon.
+(OMAK, WA) Depending on where you fill up in Omak, you could be saving up to $0.05 per gallon on gas.

-According to a survey by GasBuddy, Stampede Mini Mart at 111 Riverside Dr was the cheapest station in the area, with regular listed at $3.74 per gallon at the pumps Wednesday.
-That was compared to Chevron at 600 Omache Dr, where a gallon of regular was selling for $3.79.
+On Saturday the cheapest gallon of unleaded regular in the area was at Stampede Mini Mart at 111 Riverside Dr. Regular there was listed at $3.74 per gallon Wednesday, compared to $3.79 at Tribal Trails at 29078 Us-97, which GasBuddy clocked as the most expensive station in the area.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 04:57 PM, Tuesday, the average price was $3.76 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 04:57 PM, Tuesday, the average price of a gallon of regular in the area $3.76.

 Check out how stations across the area stack up, starting with the cheapest: